 - 1. A database server.
 We're going to be using MySQL server in this tutorial.
 You'll need to know enough about SQL in order to create a database, and run SQL snippets from the tutorial.
 CakePHP will handle building all the queries your application needs.
-Since we're using MySQL, also make sure that you have pdo_mysql enabled in PHP. - 2.
+Since we're using MySQL, also make sure that you have pdo\mysql enabled in PHP. - 2.
 Basic PHP knowledge.

-Before starting you should make sure that you have got an up to date PHP version:
+Before starting you should make sure that you're using a supported PHP version: